BertMaurau/php-omdbapi-wrapper/README.md

 ### Functions

-There are currently only 4 functions available
+The following functions are available:

 General
  - Get by IMDB ID